instantlinux/docker-tools/k8s/README.md

   from any given application (splitting database writes across a MariaDB cluster isn't fully supported at this time, there are race conditions which create performance problems).

-* I haven't yet addressed cert-manager/letsencrypt here.
-It looked to me like that project is in rapid evolution so I tabled the idea until a future date when their doc is more polished.